timtouch/flying-gorilla-tanks/README.md

-#Useful commands for me
+#Commands for me to remember
 - As you build your app, you should frequently commit changes to your codebase.
-You can do this by running *git commit -am "your commit message"*.
+You can do this by running **git commit -am "your commit message"**.
 Note that you should replace "your commit message" with a brief summary of the changes you made to your code.
-- You can push these new commits to GitHub by running *git push origin master*, and to Heroku by running **grunt --force && grunt buildcontrol:heroku**.
+- You can push these new commits to GitHub by running **git push origin master**, and to Heroku by running **grunt --force && grunt buildcontrol:heroku**.